NuTufts/ChromaUBooNE/README.md

 * Fixed what seemed like a bug in detector.py where the pdf was defined with one too many bins.
 * Fixed a bug in gpu/tools.py: make_gpu_struct.
 There were problems with the numpy buffer interface.
 * Modifications have been made to test functions that were used to help explore program behavior.
 Some functions have been added.
+* Working on allowing running on OpenCL

+# OpenCL capability

+* API, CUDA or OpenCL, is selectable using functions in api.py
+* api.py also has functions to test which API
+* opencl has some big differences that affect chroma: no device-mapped memory, no built-in random number generator, and different struct creation/definition.

 # BVH Precision differences between opencl and cuda: